 Such a specialist creates bug reports for developers to fix these bugs.

-Quality Assurance is a process that includes a set of activities that is carried out throughout the development, release, and operation cycle.
+Quality Assurance is a process that includes a set of activities that is carried out throughout the development, test data release, and operation cycle.

-The purpose of such a process is to build a system that will reduce the number of defects while preventive methods.
+The purpose of such a process is to test engineers to build a system that will reduce the number of defects while preventive methods.

 Simply put, a QA engineer finds bugs before the user finds them.
 At least this is the such employee’s direct.